jitsedesmet/thesis/_papers/thesis-report/chapters/storage-guidance-vocab.typ

 ==== Prefer Most Specific

-This saves condition specifies that this collection would only save in case its resource description is the most specific to the @rdf resource in focus.
+This save condition specifies that this collection would only save in case its resource description is the most specific to the @rdf resource in focus.

-It uses a distance function to measure how much the resource description describes the resource.
+It uses a distance function to measure how good the resource description describes the resource.
-A distance function could be "the number of triples a projection of the resource by the description would cover".
+A distance function could be the inverce of "the number of triples a projection of the resource by the description would cover".

 We clarify using an example.
 It's important to note that the example is by no means a "good" distance function, we just wish to mention it is possible.